Contingency Plans

 The Council’s Role in Contingency Planning

-As mandated by the Oil Pollution Act of 1990 and our contract with Alyeska Pipeline Service Company, one of the council’s prime responsibilities is to review oil spill contingency plans in light of changing circumstances and new technological developments.
+As mandated by the Oil Pollution Act of 1990 and our contract with Alyeska Pipeline Service Company, one of the Council’s prime responsibilities is to review oil spill contingency plans in light of changing circumstances and new technological developments.
 This role is an important way to combat potential industry and government complacency because it involves local citizens in the process.
 Only when local citizens are involved in the process will the trust develop that is necessary to proceed from confrontation to consensus.

-The council monitors and comments on state and federal contingency plans for the Valdez Marine Terminal (VMT) and associated oil tankers, as well as the Alaska Federal/State Preparedness Plan (Unified Plan) and associated Subarea Plans.
+The Council monitors and comments on state and federal contingency plans for the Valdez Marine Terminal (VMT) and associated oil tankers, as well as the Alaska Federal/State Preparedness Plan (Unified Plan) and associated Subarea Plans.

 C-plan Renewal Process